 \section{Introduction}

 Several flavors of higher categories have proven to be the mathematical structure governing interesting phenomena in geometry and theoretical physics.
 One of the most general setups is to study higher categories which consist of objects and morphisms in each dimension with a composition along lower dimensional morphisms that satisfies some version of the usual axioms.

 Most examples occurring in nature are \emph{weak} $\omega$-categories, in which the axioms -- such as the associativity axioms -- are only satisfied up to a higher invertible cell.
-However, in order to develop a sound theory it is crucial to be able to recover also the examples of \emph{strict} higher categories, referred to as ``$\omega$-categories'' or just $\omega$-categories, in which the axioms are satisfied on the nose.
+However, in order to develop a sound theory it is crucial to be able to recover also the examples of \emph{strict} higher categories, referred to as ``strict $\omega$-categories'' or just $\omega$-categories, in which the axioms are satisfied on the nose.
 On the one hand, strict $\omega$-categories classify most relevant features of weak $\omega$-categories; on the other hand, it is extremely complicated to formalize the combinatorics of weak $\omega$-categories, and the strict framework provides a first highly non-trivial playground.

-The realization of an $\omega$-category $\cD$ as a weak higher category is traditionally implemented by some kind of nerve construction $N\cD$.
-Efforts towards defining homotopical nerve constructions include work by different groups of authors and for different models of weak higher categories, e.g. \cite{VerityComplicialAMS,Nerves2Cat,CampbellHoCoherent,GHL,MoserNerve,LoubatonNerfs}.
+The realization of a strict higher category $\cD$ as a weak higher category is often implemented by some kind of nerve construction $N\cD$.
+Efforts towards defining homotopical nerve constructions include work by different groups of authors and for different models and flavors of weak higher categories, e.g. \cite{VerityComplicialAMS,Nerves2Cat,CampbellHoCoherent,GHL,MoserNerve,LoubatonNerfs}.